Variational Autoencoder

 In Bayesian statistics, Variational Inference (VI) transforms the problem of posterior inference - which typically involves solving high-dimensional, intractable integrals - into a constrained optimization problem.

 While deterministic control algorithms rely on point-estimates (e.g., "the center of mass is exactly at coordinates \(\mathbf{r}\)"), VI treats the state as a probability distribution.
-This shift is mathematically profound: instead of seeking a single value, we search for the parameters of a distribution \(q_{\boldsymbol{\theta}}(\mathbf{z})\) that minimize the Kullback-Leibler (KL) divergence from the true, unknown posterior \(p(\mathbf{z} \mid \mathbf{x})\).
+The structural shift is this: instead of seeking a single value, we search for the parameters of a distribution \(q_{\boldsymbol{\theta}}(\mathbf{z})\) that minimize the Kullback-Leibler (KL) divergence from the true, unknown posterior \(p(\mathbf{z} \mid \mathbf{x})\).

 Since the true posterior is analytically intractable for complex models, we restrict our search to a family of simpler distributions (such as Gaussians).
 By maximizing the Evidence Lower Bound (ELBO), the system finds the "best fit" distribution that balances data fidelity with prior beliefs.